- Historic Preservation Commission

-The Tybee Island Historic Preservation Commission works closely with the City’s Planning and Zoning Department and the Main Street Program to ensure the Island’s historic fabric is maintained, appropriately improved and to increase awareness of incentives for measures taken for preservation.
+The Tybee Island Historic Preservation Commission (HPC) works closely with the offices in the city’s Community Development Department and the Tybee Island Historical Society to ensure the Island’s historic fabric is maintained, appropriately improved and to increase awareness of incentives for measures taken for preservation.

-There are 3 national historic districts and multiple individual listings on Tybee Island.
+In addition to that information, there are 3 national historic districts and multiple individual listings on Tybee Island:

 Sec.
 14-010.
 Purpose.